 Combustion Air: There are specific requirements for air for combustion, ventilation and dilution of flue gases.
 A sufficient amount of air is required for a gas water heater to function properly.
-Depending on the location of the water heater there are a variety of approved remedies for a lack of combustion air, air vents may be required, louvered doors and/or other means of providing combustion air will be recommended is it is noted there is a lack of combustion air for the water heater.
+Depending on the location of the water heater, there are a variety of approved remedies for a lack of combustion air.
+Air vents may be required or louvered doors and/or other means of providing combustion air will be recommended if it is noted there is a lack of combustion air for the water heater.

-Drip Pan and Drain Lines: For water heaters located in an area where (water) damage can occur, on a built-in platform, an inside location, attic or 2nd floor where water leakage could cause damage to your residence a drain pan with a drain line running to an approved location (usually the exterior) is required.
+Drip Pan and Drain Lines: For water heaters located in an area where water damage can occur such as an inside closet, attic or 2nd floor where water leakage could cause damage to your residence, a drain pan with a drain line running to an approved location (usually the exterior) is required.

-Temperature / Pressure Relief Valve and Drain (T/P Overflow) to the Exterior: The Texas Plumbing Code requires the Temperature / Pressure relief valve to have a drain that is piped to an approved location, most often this pipe is required to run to the exterior of the building.
+Temperature / Pressure Relief Valve and Drain (T/P Overflow) to the Exterior: The Texas Plumbing Code requires the Temperature / Pressure relief valve to have a drain that is piped to an approved location such as the exterior of the building.
 This is to prevent accidental scalding and damage when the T/P relief valve opens and releases water due to high temperatures or excessive pressure.
 This code requirement is being enforced by Dallas.

 Dedicated Water Shutoff Valve: A water shut off valve is required at the hot water heater.
-The shutoff valve allows the water to be turned off on the cold water supply to the tank, when necessary, while allowing the rest of the home to maintain normal water usage.
+The shutoff valve allows the water to be turned off on the cold water supply to the tank while allowing the rest of the home to maintain normal water usage.
 We recommend and install 1/4 turn ball style valve.

 Electrical Bonding: Bonding of the hot cold and gas water piping with 6 AWG (American Wire Gauge) wire and clamps will successfully ground all the pipes.
 This will prevent degraded wires from energizing your pipes which could lead to a dangerous situation.